wp-plugins/akeebabackupcore/readme.txt

 = Does your software support WordPress MU (multi-sites a.k.a. blog networks)? =

-Not very well.
-Even though you can backup and restore such sites, they cannot be automatically reconfigured if you move them to a new server or a different location on the same server.
-For this reason we consider this to be an unsupported environment.
+Yes.
+We have added full WordPress multi-sites support since late 2014.
+You can restore backups to different servers or locations and things will still work.

+= What about serialised data? =

+Not a problem!
+You've probably used a lot of tools to try and manually replace serialised data after moving your site to a different domain or directory and you were worried because they don't always work very well.
+We have implemented our own tokeniser and assembler for serialised data which works the same way PHP works under the hood.
+Simply put, our solution doesn't use precarious regular expressions and isn't even the least inclined on killing your serialised data.

+Please note that for data replacement to work properly all of your plugins must be storing their data in UTF-8 encoding in the database.
+Some themes use a double encoding which may result in invalid data.
+Unfortunately that's a problem with these themes and we can't fix it.
+On the other hand these themes' developers seem to be aware of this issue and provide their own settings export and import.
+If your theme provides such a feature please use it.
+We can't reliably work around third party code not following the character encoding standards established well over twenty years ago...

 = What are the requirements for your plugin? =

-Akeeba Backup for WordPress requires PHP 5.3.4 or any later version.
-Older versions of PHP including PHP 4, 5.0, 5.1, 5.2 and 5.3.0 up to and including 5.3.3 are not supported.
+Akeeba Backup for WordPress requires PHP 5.3.04 or any later version.
+Older versions of PHP including PHP 4, 5.0, 5.1, 5.2 and 5.3.0 up to and including 5.3.03 are not supported.
 We recommend using PHP 5.4 or later for security and performance reasons: PHP 5.4 is seven times faster than PHP 5.2 according to our benchmarks.

-Akeeba Backup for WordPress is tested on WordPress 3.8 and later.
+Akeeba Backup for WordPress has been tested on WordPress 3.8 and later.
 It should work on earlier versions of WordPress but we cannot guarantee this.

 Akeeba Backup for WordPress requires at least 16Mb of PHP memory (memory_limit).
 We strongly suggest 64Mb or more for